BasPieren/weekly-nerd-1819/articles/article-2.md

 ### Commit
 Personally when I write a commit message I use [gitmoji](https://gitmoji.carloscuesta.me/).
 This adds a emoji infront of your commit so you can show what kind of commit it is. ✨ is a new feature and 📝 is for wrting new docs for example.
 Now because this is more of a personal preference we used some guide lines that [Maikel van Veen](https://github.com/Maikxx) setup which came pretty close to what I was already doing.
 [Version Control Guidelines](https://github.com/Maikxx/360-wallscope/blob/master/docs/guidelines/VERSION_CONTROL.md) sets a clear set of rules as to how your commits (and branches) should look.
 So something like `action(scope): description`.

-When you write a commit you whe choose to start with one of the following:
+When you write a commit you whe choose to start with one of the `action`:

 * **feature:** This is for when you create a new feature.
-* **styling:** This is for when you have only been working on CSS.
+* **styling:** This is for when you have been working on CSS.
 * **fix:** This is for when you fixed a bug.
 * **refactor:** This is for when you rewrite a piece of code so that it looks better, or is written in a nicer way.
 * **copy:** This is for when you change the copy of a piece of text in the application or are writing docs.

-Then the `(scope)` can be whatever you are working on.
-For example `(create-event)`.
+Then comes the `(scope)`, which can be whatever you are working on.
+For example `(create-event)` or `(login)`.
 We took some liberties with [Maikel van Veen](https://github.com/Maikxx) his guidelines but mostly followed by them.

-I personally also make sure some elements match with how they look when writing the commit message.
+Then comes the `description`.
+I personally always make sure elements match with how they look when writing the `description`.
 For example:

 * Files have their file extention next to them.
 For example `style.css` or `script.js`.
 * HTML elements are put between `< >`.
 So for example when you have added a section you write `<section>`.